whundahl/django_459_CofC/ADR/database.md

 #### Consequence:

 - Data
 Since it's a simple set of sql statements the database will read and write to this file which is labeled as PostgreSQL database dump.
-Configuration and operational data are both handled within the same database layer of the application and are all loaded as seperate tables into the PostgreSQL database.
+Configuration and operational data are both handled within the same database layer of the application and are all loaded as separate tables into the PostgreSQL database.

 - CRUD
 The application needs to support the CRUD functionality otherwise the application would be useless at its core.
 Ever aspect of the application in its current state needs to access the database and as such needs to be able to touch the database and perform basic unction on the data (i.e CRUD).